Enamelling: develop and refine your skills with Joan Mac Karell

 - 14 Jul 2023 - 22 Jul 2023 · 9.30AM - 4.30PM

 - 14 July, 15 July and 22 July 2023

 - Silversmithing Workshop, The Goldsmiths' Centre, EC1M 5AD

 - Event type

-Designed with more experienced enamellers in mind, this three days course taught by experienced enameller Joan Mac Karell will introduce makers to Champlevé and Basse-Taille enamelling techniques.
+Designed with more experienced enamellers in mind, this three day course (Friday 14th, Saturday 15th and Saturday 22nd July 2023) taught by experienced enameller Joan Mac Karell will introduce makers to Champlevé and Basse-Taille enamelling techniques.

 What will I learn?